nus-cs2103-AY2021S2/ip/docs/README.md

 ![Ui](./Images/addTodoTask.png)

 #### Adding a deadline task: `deadline`
-Deadline command adds a deadline task which requires task description, date and time to specify the due date and time of the task.
+The deadline command adds a deadline task that requires a task description, date and time to specify the due date and time of the task.

 Format: `deadline` DESCRIPTION /BY DATE TIME
-* DATE should be by DD/MM/YYYY (DATE that has already pass will not be accepted as a valid date)
+* DATE should be by DD/MM/YYYY (DATE that has already passed will not be accepted as a valid date)
 * TIME should be in HHMM

 Examples: